Is a Correction Looming Ahead for ENGlobal Corporation (ENG)

-ENGlobal Corporation (NASDAQ:ENG) changed by 0.00% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected 10.47% of gains in the last five trading sessions.
+ENGlobal Corporation (NASDAQ:ENG) went down by -7.21% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected -0.70% of loss in the last five trading sessions.
 Press Release reported on 06/02/21 that ENGlobal Announces $20 Million Registered Direct Offering Priced At-the-Market Under Nasdaq Rules

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.